-Presentations: SED (June 2014, by coauthor, forthcoming)*, 2013 Comparative Analysis of Enterprise Data Conference (2013)*, CIREQ Labor Workshop in Montreal: Micro and Macro Perspectives on Unemployment, University of Notre Dame (2013)*, NBER SI, Shimer-Rogerson-Wright Group (2013)*, Kansas City FED*, System Applied Microeconomics Conference (2013)*, 3rd Ifo Conference on Macroeconomics and Survey Data (2012)*
+Presentations: SOLE (June 2015, forthcoming), SED (June 2014)*, 2013 Comparative Analysis of Enterprise Data Conference (2013)*, CIREQ Labor Workshop in Montreal: Micro and Macro Perspectives on Unemployment, University of Notre Dame (2013)*, NBER SI, Shimer-Rogerson-Wright Group (2013)*, Kansas City FED*, System Applied Microeconomics Conference (2013)*, 3rd Ifo Conference on Macroeconomics and Survey Data (2012)*

 Marianna Kudlyak, Damba Lkhagvasuren and Roman Sysuyev, April 2012, Richmond FED WP No. 12-03R

 This paper was initially posted under the title "Sorting by Skill Over the Course of Job Search."

 2. Accounting for Unemployment in the Great Recession: Nonparticipation Matters

 Marianna Kudlyak and Felipe Schwartzman, April 2012, Richmond FED WP No. 12-04

 Marianna Kudlyak, September 2010, Richmond FED WP No. 10-13